-Discrimination occurs when someone is treated less favourably than other people in the same or similar circumstances because of a particular characteristic they have, such as having hep C, or having had it in the past.
+Discrimination occurs when someone is treated less favourably than other people in the same or similar circumstances because of a particular characteristic they have, such as having hep C.

 The basis for hep C related discrimination is usually peoples' fear of contracting the virus, or their attitude towards injecting drug use (the primary transmission risk behaviour in Australia).